Deadlands television series!

 Still, you can’t blame any fans who might be worried.
 Hollywood has a poor track record when it comes to adapting games into TV shows and movies.
 Since the 1980s, dozens of beloved video games including Super Mario Brothers and Street Fighter have been turned into critically reviled, high-profile flops.
 Tabletop games have fared no better: The 2012 film Battleship was nominated for a Golden Raspberry Award for Worst Picture, and the fantasy role-playing game Dungeons & Dragons has spawned three execrable features of its own.
 (D&D owner Hasbro is currently embroiled in a lawsuit with Warner Brothers over who can make a fourth, and hopefully better, film.)

 “The studios have always had a difficult time understanding games and how to turn them into franchises… especially RPGs,” says George Strayton.
-“I’ve been to so many meetings where it’s clear they’re overwhelmed by RPGs and just don’t even know where to begin, and therefore don’t trust it as a viable intellectual property despite the massive fan base.”
+“I’ve been to so many meetings where it’s clear they’re overwhelmed by RPGs and just don’t even know where to begin, and therefore don’t trust it as a viable intellectual property despite the massive fan base.”link

 Strayton says he pitched a film based on Deadlands to movie studios back in 2001, and came close to cutting a deal with Dimension Films, which at the time was owned by Walt Disney.
 He’s not involved with the new Xbox Originals production, but says Microsoft may have what it takes to finally turn a game into a great TV series.